stashed/docs/docs/guides/latest/volumesnapshot/pvc.md

 pod/source-pod created
 ```

-Now, wait for Pod to go into the Running state.
+Now, wait for the Pod to go into the `Running` state.

 ```console
 $ kubectl get pod -n demo